cityofaustin/Residential-Permitting/_projects/deck/overview.md

 ---
 title: Deck Permit Overview
-excerpt: 'A platform-like structure without walls, often made of planks, that no one will live on and is typically used for lounging and gathering.'
+excerpt: 'A platform-like structure without walls, often made of planks, that no one will live on and is typically used for lounging and gathering'
 project_name: deck
 in_projects_menu: true
 menu_sort_order: 3